git-lfs/git-lfs/docs/api/batch.md

   specific object is authenticated.
 If omitted or false, Git LFS will attempt to [find credentials for this URL](./authentication.md).
   * `actions` - Object containing the next actions for this object.
 Applicable actions depend on which `operation` is specified in the request.
+How these properties are interpreted depends on which transfer adapter the client will be using.
     * `href` - String URL to download the object.
     * `header` - Optional hash of String HTTP header key/value pairs to apply to the request.